 If you’re new to yoga — and more specifically, to our high-energy brand of power yoga — you might not think of it as an exercise that promotes weight loss.

 How can we blame you?
 More often than not, the images we see of yoga in pop culture and the media portray super serious yogis in a state of quiet meditation.
-Not exactly what comes to mind when you want to burn some cals, right?
+Not exactly what comes to mind when you want to burn some calories, right?
 Wrong!

 We want to make it very clear that we love all body types in the Bulldog community.
 And there’s something for absolutely everyone here!

 If, however, you do want to lose weight, here’s a little more info about how you can make that work with your Bulldog low impact cardio yoga workout routine.

 It’s no secret that our fast-paced, perfectly-soundtracked Bulldog Yoga classes make every other yoga studio look boring.
 Beyond that, though, the energy that sets our cardio yoga classes apart from the pack also gives you a leg up on your weight loss goals… if you happen to have those.

 Think about it this way: our class leaders across our online yoga classes — are there to pump you up with fitness-fueled flows set to playlists of your favorite songs.
 And if you’ve ever taken one of our classes, you know that this ends with some sweat flowing and your heart pumpin’!

 According to Medical News Today:

 “Exercise typically triggers an increase in heart rate, which explains how you feel after a few minutes of bulldog yoga.”

 While experts don’t necessarily advise fitness enthusiasts to work out at their maximum heart rate for an extended period of time, they do recommend finding a place somewhere between that rate and your sitting heart rate, where your ticker actually helps you burn the max amount of fat.
 Low impact yoga for weight loss is also effective for losing weight and, in this way, Bulldog Yoga becomes one of the best methods to lose weight.